 I decided to make replicas of RBG's collar as a holiday gift, and contacted one of my favorite illustrators, Caitlin Kuhwald, who produced the illustration that was turned into 100 hard enamel pins.
 As I gave them out, I got more and more requests for them.

 Then, on January 28th, I watched videos and photos of lawyers lining up in airports to offer assistance to people coming into the US.
-My first thought was: these lawyers should never want for resources.
+My first thought was: these are lawyers that should never want for resources.
 So I asked Caitlin to help me make a package for the Dissent Collar pins, and we opened this store.

 50% of the profits from every Dissent Collar pin will go to organizations doing important work right now: the work of defending our democracy.